-There are many excellent hotels in the city that we would recommend for those who wish to have the wide range of facilities that only hotels can provide such as large swimming pools, gardens, a choice of restaurants, gym, parking, etc. If you just want a good hotel prior to departing on a tour of Morocco then we are confident that one of our personally selected hotels will be ideal.
+Alternatively there are many excellent hotels in the city that we would recommend for those who wish to have the wide range of facilities that only hotels can provide such as large swimming pools, gardens, a choice of restaurants, gym, parking, etc. If you just want a good hotel prior to departing on a tour of Morocco then we are confident that one of our personally selected hotels will be ideal.

-Marrakech has many faces to offer the visitor - the fabulous historic and labyrinthine Medina of the Almohads, the more recent majesty of the Bahia Palace, the tranquility of its many famous gardens and the sophistication of its modern boulevards, cafes and riads.
+Marrakech has many faces to offer the visitor - the fabulous historic and labyrinthine Medina of the Almohads, the more recent majesty of the Bahia Palace, the tranquility of its many famous gardens and the sophistication of its modern boulevards, cafes and luxury riads.
 Today Marrakech has become a thriving metropolis with chic night spots, top restaurants and a very modern atmosphere in places, all of which emphasises the immense historical context of the Medina and its focal point, the Djemma el Fna.

-Any tour of Marrakech should begin by exploring the Medina followed by a visit to the Djemma el Fna (Marrakech's main square - translates as "assembly place of the dead") in the shadow of the renovated Koutoubia Mosque.
+Any tour of Marrakech should begin by exploring the Medina followed by a visit to the Djemma el Fna (Marrakech's main square - translates as "assembly place of the dead") in the shadow of the Koutoubia Mosque.
 Enter further into the labyrinthine souk for some serious haggling and you will be immersed in the sights, sounds and aromas of this mediaeval market place.
 In the evening the Djemma el Fna changes quite dramatically and comes alive with a plethora of al fresco dining stalls such as those selling spicy sausages, fresh fish and chips, traditional Harira soup and even snails, all washed down with plenty of sweet mint tea of course - sheep's heads are perhaps only for the very hearty traveller though.
 All the time you will be surrounded by acrobats, snake charmers, fortune tellers and entertainers of all kinds.

 You can find foodstuffs, fabrics and handicrafts in the medina and its souks which are enclosed by the fabulous 12th century ramparts.
 Here everyone attends to their affairs, as they have for centuries.
 You can find some calm in the Arabo-Andalusian garden which houses the Saadian Tombs.
 You should visit the richly decorated rooms of these two mausoleums which are just below the superb minaret of the El-Mansour mosque.
 There is an unrestricted view of the rooves of the city from the terrace of the El-Badi Palace which is nearby.
 From the northern corner you can admire the ancient minbar (pulpit) of the Koutoubia mosque.
 This pulpit is beautifully ornamented with delicate sculptures and marquetry.

 The Marjorelle Gardens house a collection of plants from the four corners of the earth flourishing among elegant ornamental lakes and an Art Deco villa.
-You may leave this enchanted spot in one of the many horse drawn carriages available in the city and take a trip to the Palmeraie; from there, continue to the Menara, one of Marrakesh's symbolic places - this elegant building is surrounded by an immense ornamental lake (Marrakshi families come here to enjoy this cool spot during heat waves).
+You may leave this enchanted spot in one of the many horse drawn carriages available in the city and take a trip to the Palmeraie; from there, continue to the Menara, one of Marrakech's symbolic places - this elegant building is surrounded by an immense ornamental lake (Marrakshi families come here to enjoy this cool spot during heat waves).
 You can enjoy an ice cream, a pastry or a cool drink in one of the establishments in Gueliz, the modern part of Marrakech.
 Luxury shops, banks, tearooms and cafes.
-Marrakesh is a city full of life and enthusiasm.
+Marrakech is a city full of life and enthusiasm.

 Located in the heart of the historical quarter of Riad Laarouss, a short walk from the famous Djemaa El Fna square.

-An high quality absolute gem of a riad; the 18th century Riad Kniza is a real treasure in the heart of the city and is one of our most popular luxury properties.
+An high quality gem of a riad; the 18th century Riad Kniza is a real treasure in the heart of the city and is one of our most popular luxury properties.

 A larger riad-style boutique hotel set in a quiet area near the Bahia Palace.
 High quality accommodation and facilities.